Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the creation and requirements of express trusts from a practical standpoint.
-Ensure you review these points during your revision:
+For SQE2, you are required to understand the creation and requirements of express trusts, including the three certainties, formality requirements, and constitution, with a focus on the following syllabus points:

 - The meaning and application of the three certainties: intention, subject matter, and objects